Snowfall in Portland affects Cavaliers, Trail Blazers

 PORTLAND, Ore.
-(AP) — Unusually heavy snowfall affected the Portland Trail Blazers and Cleveland Cavaliers in advance of Wednesday night’s game at the Moda Center.
+(AP) — Unusually heavy snowfall affected the Portland Trail Blazers and Cleveland Cavaliers before their game Wednesday night game at the Moda Center.

-With as many as 14 inches on the ground in some spots in the Portland area, the game was still scheduled to be played.
+With as much as 14 inches on the ground in some spots in the Portland area, the game was still scheduled to be played.
 It was set to be broadcast on national television.

-The storm, which started Tuesday evening, dumped the most snow recorded in the city since 2008, according to the National Weather Service.
+The storm, which started Tuesday night, dumped the most snow recorded in the city since 2008, according to the National Weather Service.
 Gov. Kate Brown and Portland Mayor Ted Wheeler both issued a state of emergency.

 The Cavaliers, who lost to the Utah Jazz 100-92 on Tuesday night, were delayed in getting to Portland but finally arrived about 3 a.m.
 Wednesday.